 Pain can last only a few minutes after ejaculation or as long as 24 hours.
 Additionally, it can vary from mild to intense.

 Arguably the biggest offender in this case is chlamydia, which happens to be the most commonly transmitted sexual disease in the U.S. If you’re a sexually active man who has contracted chlamydia vaginally, burning after ejaculation (or during urination) is a common symptom.
 It’s often accompanied by a milky discharge from the penis and/or swelling of the scrotum.
 Luckily, chlamydia — a bacterial infection — can be treated with a course of antibiotics.
-However, keep in mind: Once the disease is cleared up after treatment, it can always return should you have sex with another infected partner in the future.
+However, keep in mind that once the disease is cleared up after treatment, it can always return should you have sex with another infected partner in the future.

 Another STD that can cause painful ejaculation in men is trichomoniasis, or “trich.”
 This is also a very common sexually transmitted infection, affecting roughly 3.7 million people.
 While “trich” is more common in women than men, men can certainly contract it and endure its associated symptoms.
-These include discharge from the penis; burning after urination or ejaculation; and itching or irritation inside the penis.
+These include discharge from the penis, burning after urination or ejaculation, and itching or irritation inside the penis.
 Even if all of your symptoms point to “yes,” a lab test is required to confirm a trichomoniasis diagnosis.

 Like chlamydia, this infection can be cured with medication, usually orally.
 However, it should be understood that those who have been treated for trichomoniasis can get the disease again: Roughly 1 in 5 people contract it once more within 90 days after being treated.
 To avoid this, be sure any and all of your sexual partners are also treated for the disease.